navaro/qoraal-http/README.md

 | Multithreaded Webserver (Requires HTTP Server) | 1102 | 307 |

  - Compiled for a Cortex M33 using GNU C, optimized for size (-Os).
- - 4K RAM read/write buffer required per connection (configurable).
+ - An aditional 4K RAM read/write buffer required per connection (configurable).
  - Memory usage excludes IP stack and SSL stack.

 ## Using the Web Server